 Dr. Lucy Gilliam

-Co-executive Director, STEM Scientist, Founder
+Co-executive Director, STEM Scientist, Co-Founder

 Tanner Tuttle, MSc